Fleek-PIatform/website/src/content/guides/fleek-astro-guide/index.md

   - 'Olayinka Oshidipe'
 ---

-The [Fleek.xyz](https://app.fleek.xyz/projects/clpr76gbq0000jt0861oo66rh/home/) platform empowers developers to build lightning-fast web apps, and services that are edge optimized for performance.
+The [Fleek.xyz](https://app.fleek.xyz/projects/clpr76gbq0000jt0861oo66rh/home/) platform empowers developers to build lightning-fast web apps and services that are edge-optimized for performance.
 In this detailed guide, you’ll learn how to deploy a Astro web app onto Fleek using the Fleek CLI.

 ### What is Astro?